$\hbar$-Vertex algebras and chiralization of star products: Chiralization of classical star products

-where every $L^\l_{{i_1}}$ is a (rather complicated) differential operator acting on the first entry of the tensor product, defined by \eqref{eq operatori Sl}.
-So $\hat{I}_{\l,\h}(a,b)$ is a bidifferential operator, with coefficients that depend only on the $\h$-bracket within the basis elements of $R$. \end{oss}
+So each $L^\l_{{i_1}}$ is a (rather complicated) differential operator, defined by \eqref{eq operatori Sl}.
+Hence, by \eqref{eq S operator PBW basis}, $\hat{I}_{\l,\h}(a,b)$ is a ``normally ordered exponential'' of a bidifferential operator, with coefficients that depend only on the $\h$-bracket within the basis elements of $R$.

+\begin{defi} A vertex algebra $V$ is a ``free-field'' vertex algebra if $V=V(R)$, and the $\l$-bracket on $R$ takes values in $\CC[\l]$.
+Many algebras fall into this class, for example, the $\beta\gamma$-systems and free boson vertex algebras (see Example \ref{es:sublinearvertexliealgebras}). \end{defi}